dustinpfister/hexo_sitesource/source/_drafts/phaser-state-objects.md

 There are a lot of additional methods to cover, these are optional, but come in handy with some states.

 ### init

+The init method of a State object is useful for defining some code that is to be called before anything is done, even preloading of assets.
+In addition these kinds of methods have a special importance with the StateManager.start method in which every time to start a new State with StateManager.start I can pass an object that can be used to configure the state.